wp-plugins/google-integration-toolkit/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure and enjoy :)

+== Frequently Asked Questions ==

+= Why I cannot verify my page in Google Webmasters Tools using verification file? =

+Starting from October 2009 Google checks contents of file used for verification - it should contains something like this:

+`google-site-verification: googleabcdefghijklmnop.html`

+Please make sure that you use Google Integration Toolkit in version 1.3 or newer.
+If you do, open verification file in your web browser and check page source to make sure there is no extra content (e.g. HTML comment).
+I am aware of WP Super Cache plugin, which adds such comment in version 0.9.6.1 or older - if you use it, please upgrade to version 0.9.7 or newer.
+If you find another conflicting plugin, please inform its author about this issue, or me.

+= Why I cannot verify my page in Google Webmasters Tools using meta tag? =

+Starting from October 2009 Google changed name of its meta verification tag from `<meta name="verify-v1" content="..." />` to `<meta name="google-site-verification" content="..." />`.
+Please make sure that you are using Google Integration Toolkit in version 1.3 or newer, and check its configuration to make sure you use the new tag.

 == Changelog ==

+= 1.3 =
+* Added support for new verification meta tag and new format of verification file for Google Webmasters Tools

 = 1.2.2 =
 * Added Belorussian translation (thanks [ilyuha](http://antsar.info/))